alexanderkozlenko/random-org/README.md

 ### Characteristics

-- Signed data verification can be invoked with the default key (the empty UUID).
+- Signed data verification can be invoked with the anonymous key (the empty UUID).
 - The client respects service advisory delay between generation requests not longer than `24` hours.
 - A custom message invoker must have at least `2`-minute timeout for a request due to service requirements.